George Hoffman House

-The George Hoffman House is an historic home which is located in West Whiteland Township, Chester County, Pennsylvania.
+The George Hoffman House is an historic home which is located in West Whiteland Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 Built in five sections, four of which are stone, the George Hoffman House is considered a vernacular additive dwelling, with the oldest sections dated to the eighteenth century.

 Also located on the property are a contributing shed, a double-decker stone barn and a corn crib.

 It was listed on the National Register of Historic Places in 1984.